 50 SW 3rd Ave, Portland, OR 97204

 Tokyo ramen shops offer a vending machine ordering experience.
-Food is price affordably.
+Food is priced affordably.
 Bright and welcoming location!

-Coffee shops are ubiquitous in Portland, and there is no excuse for grabbing Starbucks, really!
+Coffee shops are ubiquitous in Portland, and there is no excuse for grabbing Starbucks, really, please!

 4747 SE Division St, Portland, OR 97206